rutuu0228/cloud-computing/Practicals/06_Azure_Practical/README.md

 **Observation:** Azure Policy prevented resource creation in the disallowed region and allowed it in the permitted region.

-> **Note:** The available captures for this task were instruction/validation screens, so no screenshot is included here.

 ---

 ### Task 5 — Review policy compliance